Karashi

-Karashi (芥子, 辛子, からし, or カラシ), also known as Oni Karashi is a type of mustard used as a condiment or as a seasoning in Japanese cuisine.
-Karashi is made from the crushed seeds of Brassica juncea (brown mustard) and is usually sold in either powder or paste form.
-Karashi in powder form is prepared by mixing with lukewarm water to a paste and leaving it covered for a few minutes.
+Karashi (芥子, 辛子, からし, or カラシ), also known as oni karashi, is a type of mustard used as a condiment or as a seasoning in Japanese cuisine.
+Karashi is made from the crushed seeds of Brassica juncea (brown mustard) and is usually sold in either powdered or paste form.
+Karashi in powdered form is prepared by mixing with tepid water to a paste and leaving it covered for a few minutes.

 Karashi is often served with tonkatsu, oden, nattō, and shumai.
 It can be used as part of a dipping sauce when mixed with mayonnaise, called karashi mayonnaise or with vinegar and miso, called karashi su miso.

 It is also used to make pickled Japanese eggplant, called karashi-nasu.

 One of Kumamoto's best-known meibutsu (regional specialities) is karashi renkon: lotus root stuffed with karashi-flavoured miso, deep fried, and served in slices.